Virat Kohli Biography: All you need to know about the King Kohli

 Kohli's captaincy saw him lead India through several successful series wins.
 These series wins came both at home and abroad.
 He became known for setting high fitness standards and fostering a competitive spirit within the team.
 In addition to leading India to victories over formidable opponents like Australia and England, he also became one of only thirteen players to score over 10,000 runs in ODIs.
 He achieved this milestone faster than any other player.

 However, the 2017 ICC Champions Trophy brought disappointment for Kohli and his team.
-Again entering as favourites, India performed well in the group stages and reached the final against Pakistan on June 18, 2017.
-Kohli won the toss and elected to field first; Pakistan set a daunting target of 339 runs.
+Again entering as favourites, India performed well in the group stages and also managed to reach the final against Pakistan on June 18, 2017.
+Kohli won the toss and elected to field first.
+Pakistan set a daunting target of 339 runs.
 India struggled throughout their innings, with Kohli scoring only 5 runs before being dismissed.
 Ultimately, India lost by a staggering 180 runs, marking one of their most significant defeats in an ICC final.
-This loss put immense pressure on Kohli as captain and raised questions about his leadership in high-stakes matches.
+This loss put immense pressure on Kohli as captain and also raised questions about his leadership in high-stakes matches.

 The crowning achievement of Kohli’s captaincy came during India's historic tour of Australia from late 2018 to early 2019.
 In that series, he led India to its first-ever Test series victory on Australian soil—an accomplishment that showcased both his leadership skills and batting excellence.